SaadhJawwadh/SaadhJawwadh/README.md

 ### 👋 This is Saadh Jawwadh.
-### Computer science undergraduate at the Informatics Institute of Technology.
 ### I believe curiosity is one of the important characteristics that induce me to learn new things and I am always willing to learn new things.
 🧐 Looking for internship
 📚 Open to learn